 In a Cinema Blend article (circa 2014), Bob Gale hinted (without naming names) that the Stoltz version was indeed dark.
-When talking about how different that Marty was from the Fox incarnation, he said (in what could be interpreted as a compromised confession): “He was so despondent about how messed-up his life was, he was going to commit suicide.
+When talking about how different that Marty was from the Fox incarnation, he said (in what could be interpreted as a compromised confession): He was so despondent about how messed-up his life was, he was going to commit suicide.
 We thought that was a good idea for way longer than we should have.
-Finally, we said – We can’t have the main character be someone who wants to kill himself.”
+Finally, we said – We can’t have the main character be someone who wants to kill himself.

-There is something to be said about the fact that making it as a drama with the occasional moment of humour is more exciting than having it be a comedy with the odd moment of drama.
+A point can be made about how making it as a drama with the occasional moment of humour would’ve been more exciting than having it be a comedy with the odd moment of drama.
 If a comedy has drama, it’s slated for taking itself too seriously.
 Comedies with drama in them can be seen as inappropriate (e.g. rape) and forced (i.e. an attempt to be taken seriously so that it’s not perceived as lightweight fare).
-Ted is the best example of this.
+Ted (2012) is the best example of this.
 It’s almost parodic.
-Even in the December 1986 issue of Video World, Chris Evans (T.F.I. host) typed: “It does leave a feeling that some of its potential was sacrificed when the decision was made to play it chiefly for laughs.”
+When reviewing BTTF for the December 1986 issue of Video World (a British magazine), Chris Evans (T.F.I. host) typed: It does leave a feeling that some of its potential was sacrificed when the decision was made to play it chiefly for laughs.

 The best example of this is the 1955 Lyon Estates scene.
 When the mood becomes eerier than before, it’s deflated with a hitchhiking sight gag that is a hastily-paced retread of the farm farce.
 If a drama has humour, it’s hailed for not taking itself too seriously.
 Making a serio-comic blockbuster for the wrong reason can result in the director, writer or cast members being accused of not knowing if it’s supposed to be a comedy or a drama (film critics aplenty would’ve said this if it was revealed that BTTF began life as a drama).
 Another fair criticism is that it’s too silly to be a drama but too serious to be a comedy.
 It makes total sense for Eric (and any other actor for that matter) to have taken the jarring screenplay seriously because the pathos outweighs the pratfalls.